-- Leave leaf litter intact during the fall and winter so birds can forage for seeds, nuts and bits of plants leftover from earlier seasons.
+- Leave leaf litter intact during the fall and winter so birds can forage for seeds, nuts, and bits of plants leftover from earlier seasons.
 This will also help protect delicate plant roots for better growth the following spring.

-- Minimize any chemical use in the yard, particularly herbicides that would eliminate the very plants birds will rely on as natural food sources.
+- Minimize chemical use in the yard, particularly herbicides that would eliminate the very plants birds will rely on as natural food sources.
 Even so-called weeds such as dandelions can feed many different types of birds.